TIP seminar leader Rogers Smith shared his post-election thoughts with CNN October 14, 2020 – Posted in: Uncategorized

-Professor Smith was instrumental to founding TIP in 2006.
+Professor Smith was instrumental in the founding of TIP in 2006.
 He has served in the University Advisory Council and created an endowment for the program through his family’s Ivywood Foundation.
 Professor Smith also led two political science TIP seminars: American Racial Politics in 2012 and American Political Culture in 2009.
 American Racial Politics examined the 2012 election and explored how politics has affected the creation and development of racial identities and statuses.
-Participants in American Political Culture explored primary sources from the nation’s founding to the present and sought to understand and asses the different and historically evolving traditions that have made up American political culture
+Participants in American Political Culture explored primary sources from the nation’s founding to the present and sought to understand and asses the different and historically evolving traditions that have made up American political culture.